Miayam

 )) %>

-Therefore, every template will have unique minified, production ready assets that's only needed by pages that include it.
-About page will not load assets required by Home page.
-As little assets as possible.
+As a result, each template will have distinct minified, production-ready assets that are only required by pages that include it.
+The assets required by the Home page will not be loaded by the About page.
+As few assets as possible.

 Usage